gatsbyjs/gatsby/docs/docs/how-to/cloud/working-with-redirects-and-rewrites.md

 2. Once you've made these changes and deployed the changes through Gatsby Cloud, you should be able to test your changes once the CDN cache has been purged.

+**Please note:** Most of the examples below will omit the `createPages` wrapper for the sake of brevity.
+However, the `createRedirect` examples will still always need to be wrapped with it like shown above.

 ## Advanced use cases

 ### Wildcard Path Redirects